 Step 5: Review and verify the information

-Check once again to avoid mistake mistakes.
-An incorrect submission is to be faced with the form being rejected or penalties levied.
+Check once again to avoid mistakes.
+An incorrect submission will result in the form being rejected or penalties being levied.

 Step 6: The E-Form MR-1 must be digitally signed by:

-• Managing Director or Director authorized by the board.
+- Managing Board or Director authorized by the Board

 Step 7: Upload and submit E-Form MR-1 to the MCA portal